- Advanced Summer Registration

 It is the right of a student to review any graded examination in the presence of the instructor.

-As you approach the completion of your program, students must review their academic audits through the Monmouth University student portal, myMU, in order to monitor their degree progress.
-Undergraduate students are required to submit an “Application for Graduation” to the Office of the Registrar after the completion of eighty (80) credits, graduate students are required to submit the application after the completion of eighteen (18) credits.
-If the applications are not received, all future registration activity will be blocked until the application has been received by the Registrar’s Office.
-The application is linked from the main menu of WebAdvisor for students which is accessible from the student portal.
+As you approach the completion of your program, students must review their academic audits through the Monmouth University portal, myMU, in order to monitor their degree progress.
+After the completion of seventy-five (75) credits you are required to submit an “Application for Graduation” form to the Office of the Registrar or you will be blocked from all future registration activity.
+A graduation fee will be assessed prior to your final semester, in accordance with the university Tuition and Fees schedule.
+The application is available in the student portal under the I NEED TO tab.

 No substitutions and/or waivers will be accepted after the deadline date.

 Good health plays an important role in academic success.
 Unexpected medical bills can threaten a student’s ability to complete their education should they be uninsured.
-Monmouth University strongly encourages all students to be covered under a health insurance plan.
+Monmouth University strongly encourages all students to be covered under a health insurance plan with benefits in New Jersey.

 To support campus health and wellness and to expedite any needed medical care, a copy of the current health insurance card should be maintained as part of the student health profile.
-Students now have the ability to scan and upload their health insurance card to a private and confidential health profile through the Student Health Portal found in the myMU web access.
+Students should scan and upload their health insurance card to a private and confidential health profile through the Student Health Portal found in the myMU web access.

 - Scan an image of your health insurance card.
 Scanned images MUST be saved as .gif, .png, .tiff, .tif, .jpg, .jpeg.
 Documents MUST be saved as either .txt or .pdf, NOT as a Word Document.